 My talk at the 2017 CoMIT Conference drew parallels between banking and construction because banking was based on trust (hence the term ‘rich as Croesus’ as he mastered the art of trustworthy coins as tools to stimulate commerce in Lydia).
 The former chair of JCT said we cannot move to simpler contracts because there is not enough trust in construction… so which comes first: collaborative conduct or collaborative contracts?

 65% of the audience said that the biggest barrier to digital contracts was people (21% technology and 14% language).
-We acknowledged that every member of the supply chain should get a fair reward for the value they create and only be asked to accept a fair share of the risk of the project.
+We acknowledged that every member of the supply network should get a fair reward for the value they create and only be asked to accept a fair share of the risk of the project.
 Collaboration was a theme across many of the speakers and rather than focus on my narrow interest of collaboration in contracts, I want to draw out the themes from the rest of the speakers.

 Dr Ravi Margasahaya from NASA said that humans do two things well: transporting ourselves and communicating.
 To survive we’ve had to learn to be innovative.
 He said that innovation requires both creativity and a willingness to take risks.
 This is a behavioural change we need in construction – a willingness to take risks to reap the rewards of innovation.

 Space exploration and construction is so complex that collaboration across specialisms and across industries is critical.
 Tolerances may be as small as a hair-breadth and when delivering products to space, there are no second chances.
 For construction to have the same success as space construction, we need to

 - Go beyond ‘on time and on budget’

 - Learn from experience and change the culture of blame

 - Take calculated risks – no risks, no rewards

 He said the biggest barrier to innovation in earth construction is mindset and culture i.e. our conduct.
 We need a culture of excellence where people are empowered to think and work as a team [an integrated project team].